Yngsjö murder: Events

 On 28 March 1889 a neighbour came to the farmhouse to ask about Hanna.
 Per said she had gone out.
-The trap-door to the cellar was open, the neighbour saw Hanna dead at the foot of the steps.
+The trapdoor to the cellar was open, the neighbour saw Hanna dead at the foot of the steps.
 Per showed no emotion.
 The neighbour went to get help.
 They moved the body to the ground floor bedroom.
 They fetched a priest.
 They noted she was not fully dressed and had bruising on her throat.
 An autopsy concluded death was by strangulation.
 Anna and Per were arrested and questioned.
 Per eventually confessed, but police considered Anna as the likely instigator.

 Hanna's father showed her letters to the police and these certainly pointed to both mother and son having something against her, mother more than son.
-Anna later admitted the crime, but this seem to be to divert blame from Per and the two stories were contradictory, each wishing to take sole blame.
+Anna later admitted the crime, but this seemed to be to divert blame from Per and the two stories were contradictory, each wishing to take sole blame.
 Both were charged with murder and with incest.

 Both perpetrators were initially sentenced to death for the murder, but Per Nilsson's sentence was converted into life imprisonment.
 Anna was held at Kristianstad Prison and was beheaded in the prison courtyard on 7 August 1890 – the first execution of a woman in Sweden in 30 years.
-She was 48 years old.
+She was 48 years old when executed.

 Månsdotter thus became the last woman in Sweden to be executed.